Wenzhou train collision

-The Wenzhou train collision was a railway accident that occurred on 23 July 2011, when a high-speed train travelling on the Yong-Tai-Wen railway line collided into the rear of another stationary train on a viaduct in Lucheng District, Wenzhou, Zhejiang province, China.
+The Wenzhou train collision was a railway accident that occurred on 23 July 2011, when a high-speed train travelling on the Yong-Tai-Wen railway line collided into the rear of another stationary train on a viaduct in Lucheng, Wenzhou.
 The two trains derailed, and four carriages fell off the viaduct.
 40 people were killed, and at least 192 were injured, 12 severely.
-This disaster was caused by both defects in railway signal design and poor management by the railway company.
+The disaster was caused by both defects in railway signal design and poor management by the railway company.

-The collision is the only fatal crash involving high-speed rail (HSR) in China, and is the third-deadliest HSR accident in history, after the 1998 Eschede train disaster in Germany and 2013 Santiago de Compostela derailment in Spain.
+The collision is the first fatal crash and the only crash with major fatalities involving high-speed rail (HSR) in China.
+(Note: In 2022, one person was killed in a crash in Guizhou.)
 High speed was not a factor in the accident, however, since neither train was moving faster than 99 km/h, a moderate speed for a passenger train.

 Local officials responded to the accident by hastily conducting rescue operations and on-site burial of the derailed carriages.
 These actions elicited strong criticism from Chinese media and online communities.
 In response, the government issued directives to restrict media coverage, which was met with limited compliance, even on state-owned networks.

 The accident had a profound impact on the development of high-speed rail in China.
 Public confidence in high-speed rail eroded, resulting in fewer passengers using the service for a short time.
 Construction of high-speed rail lines in China was temporarily suspended while the accident was under investigation.
 Speeds on other major high-speed rail lines in China were reduced until improvements were made.
 China's reputation in high-speed railway technology was scrutinized internationally.

 In response to the accident, railways minister Sheng Guangzu announced a comprehensive two-month railway safety review.
 The official investigation completed in December 2011 blamed faulty signal systems which failed to warn the second train of the stationary first train on the same track, as well as a series of management failures on the part of railway officials in carrying out the due procedure.

 The accident led to the implementation of substantial safety improvements, which has so far helped to prevent any further accidents in China's high-speed rail network.

 Background

-The Chinese government has invested billions of dollars in the rapid expansion of its high-speed railway network in recent years, including over RMB¥ 700 billion (US$109 billion) on high speed rail in 2010.
-China's high speed rail now stretches across more than 8538 km expanding to 13000 km by 2012, and is planned to double to about 16000 km by 2020.
+The Chinese government invested billions of dollars in the rapid expansion of its high-speed railway network in the 2000s, including over RMB¥ 700 billion (US$109 billion) on high speed rail in 2010.
+By 2011, China's high speed rail stretched more than 8538 km expanding to 13000 km by 2012, with plans to double to about 16000 km by 2020.
 The nation's entire 91000 km rail network carried 1.68 billion rides in 2010 with little cause for alarm.
 The BBC accurately predicted that at this pace, by 2012, mainland China would have had more high-speed railway tracks than the rest of the world put together.